Know Yourself (Socrates)

 If we take a glance at that little existential evolution/evolution that took tens, hundreds or even thousands of years:

 The amoeba turned into a frog.
-And throwing himself out of the water by rebelling against “order” and “croaking” to find a mate, he uttered those first words—although meaningless—and thus the developing languages and literature that we are still using today and literature were born.
+And throwing himself out of the water by rebelling against “order” and “croaking” to find a mate.
+He uttered those first words—although meaningless—and thus the developing languages and literature. we are still using that today and literature were born.

 So even Shakespeare came into existence after this first frog ‘croaked’.
 Then, from time to time, this little croak somehow caused people to build huge skyscrapers or pyramids that they had made or had already done in the current era.